 REPORTING SUICIDE: GUIDELINES FOR JOURNALISTS FROM JOURNALISTS

-The Malta Press Club is joining The PressWise Trust, the National Union of Journalists (UK and Ireland) and the International Federation of Journalists (IFJ) in recommending these guidelines, which were compiled in consultation with suicide prevention agencies.
+The Institute of Maltese Journalists joined The PressWise Trust, the National Union of Journalists (UK and Ireland) and the International Federation of Journalists (IFJ) in recommending these guidelines, which were compiled in consultation with suicide prevention agencies.
 The aim of the guidelines is to assist print, broadcast and on-line journalists to appreciate the risks associated with suicide coverage, and suggest simple ways of avoiding unnecessary harm.

 Sensitive reporting saves lives

 Not all suicides are newsworthy.
 But when they are, it is less likely that others will attempt to take their own lives if media professionals handle the stories responsibly.

 Sensitive reporting includes:

 – providing information about where help and advice can be found.

 Avoid sensational headlines, images, and language

 In the aftermath of a suicide, relatives are especially vulnerable.
 They may feel anger, despair, guilt, incomprehension or shame.
 Publicity makes the situation worse, particularly for children.
 Consult with immediate family before publishing material that may not have been in the public domain.
 Some may welcome sympathetic media interest especially if a suicide occurs in unusual circumstances, but avoid unnecessary intrusion into grief and family privacy.

 Publicising details of suicide methods can encourage imitation

 It may be relevant to indicate how a person has died, but providing too much detail may encourage others to try these methods.
 Explicit descriptions can also cause additional distress to relatives and friends of the deceased, especially children.